Stiefel tropical linear spaces: Matroids and support sets

 \begin{proposition} If $n=d+1$, then $\Sigma$ is a support set if and only if, as a bipartite graph, it is a tree in which every left vertex has degree equal to~$2$. \end{proposition}

-If $\Sigma \subseteq [d] \times [n]$ is any subset, then the vertices of~$\Pi_{d,n}$ supported on~$\Sigma$ are the vertices of a face $\Pi_{d,n}(\Sigma)$.
-This face is nonempty if and only if $\Sigma$ contains a support set.
-In the case $\Sigma$ is a support set, the face $\Pi_{d,n}(\Sigma)$ is called a {\em support face}.
+If $\Sigma \subseteq [d] \times [n]$ is any support set, then there exists a face $\Pi_{d,n}(\Sigma)$ of~$\Pi_{d,n}$ whose vertices are exactly the vertices of~$\Pi_{d,n}$ supported on~$\Sigma$.
+It is the face maximising the linear functional sending a matrix to the sum of its entries in positions~$\Sigma$ \cite[Proposition~3.7]{SZ}.
+The face $\Pi_{d,n}(\Sigma)$ is called a {\em support face}.
 In fact, it is a consequence of Theorem~\ref{r:SZ3.6} that every vertex of $\Pi_{d,n}$ is contained in a unique support face, since given a matrix $A\in\R^{d\times n}$ selecting a vertex, the entries not in the support of its matching field may be replaced by $\infty$.

 For later use, we record an immediate consequence of the discussion following Definition~\ref{def:coherent}. \begin{proposition} Suppose $\Sigma$ contains a support set.
 There is a bijection between coherent matching multifields supported on~$\Sigma$ and faces of~$\Pi_{d,n}(\Sigma)$, which sends $\Lambda(A)$ to $\face_A \Pi_{d,n}(\Sigma)$. \end{proposition}